freebirdjs/freebird-base/docs/DeviceClass.md

 <br />
 ********************************************
 ### .identify(callback)
 Identify this device.
-If remote device does not implement this freature, it would be inapplicable.
+If remote device does not implement this feature, it would be inapplicable.

 **Arguments:**